PyPI packages in the package registry

 Authenticate with the GitLab package registry

-Before you can publish to the GitLab package registry, you must authenticate.
+Before you interact with the GitLab package registry, you must authenticate with it.

 Do not use authentication methods other than the methods documented here.
 Undocumented authentication methods might be removed in the future.